ctrl-alt-dtl/PMA-Labs/Chap6/6-2/README.md

 ![6-2: Adv Static Analysis](Images/6-2-1.png)

 Digging into the function at `0x401040` we can see how the malware is polling a HTML page for its commands.
 As stated above, the malware requests a URL then reads and parses the comment section of the requested webpage.
+Then the malware then sleeps.